septentrio-gnss/mosaicHAT/README.md

 Their support web site is <http://www.septentrio.com/support> </br>.

 ### Documentation sections
 This project contains two important sections for documentation.
-The first one which is an user documentation (see section [mosaicHAT user documentation](#mosaichat-user-documentation)) and the second one (see section [mosaicHAT Design documentation](#mosaichat-design-documentation)) which is documentation for designers wanting to modify the reference design of this project.
+The first one which is a user documentation (see section [mosaicHAT user documentation](#mosaichat-user-documentation)) and the second one (see section [mosaicHAT Design documentation](#mosaichat-design-documentation)) which is a documentation for designers wanting to modify the reference design of this project.

 ## mosaicHAT user documentation
 ### mosaicHAT Manufacturing and Assembly